-ABSTRACT: Both Greenland and Antarctic ice sheets have been melting at an accelerating rate 9 over recent decades.
-Meltwater from Greenland might be expected to initiate a climate response 10 which is distinct, and perhaps different from, that associated with Antarctic meltwater.
-Which 11 one might elicit a greater climate response, and what mechanisms are involved?
-To explore 12 these questions, we apply "Climate Response Functions (CRFs)" to guide a series of meltwater 13 perturbation experiments using a fully coupled climate model.
-In both hemispheres, ice-sheet 14 meltwater drives atmospheric cooling, sea-ice expansion, and strengthened Hadley and Ferrel 15 cells.
-Greenland meltwater induces a weakening of the Atlantic Meridional Overturning Circulation 16 (AMOC) and a cooling of the subsurface ocean in the northern high-latitudes.
-Antarctic meltwater, 17 instead, induces a slowing of Antarctic Bottom Water production and a warming of the subsurface 18 ocean around Antarctica.
+ABSTRACT: Both the Greenland and Antarctic ice sheets have been melting at an accelerating rate over recent decades.
+Meltwater from Greenland might be expected to initiate a climate response which is distinct, and perhaps different from, that associated with Antarctic meltwater.
+Which one might elicit a greater climate response, and what mechanisms are involved?
+To explore these questions, we apply "Climate Response Functions (CRFs)" to guide a series of meltwater perturbation experiments using a fully-coupled climate model.
+In both hemispheres, meltwater drives atmospheric cooling, sea-ice expansion, and strengthened Hadley and Ferrel cells.
+Greenland meltwater induces a slowdown of the Atlantic Meridional Overturning Circulation (AMOC) and a cooling of the subsurface ocean in the northern high-latitudes.
+Antarctic meltwater, instead, induces a slowdown of the Antarctic Bottom Water formation and a warming of the subsurface ocean around Antarctica.
 For melt-rates up to 2000 Gt yr-1, the climate response is rather linear.
-19 However, as melt-rates increase to 5000 Gt yr-1, the climate response becomes non-linear.
-Due 20 to a collapsed AMOC, the climate response is super-linear at high Greenland melt-rates.
-Instead, 21 the climate response is sub-linear at high Antarctic melt-rates due to the halting of the northward 22 expansion of Antarctic sea ice by warm surface waters.
-Finally, in the linear limit, we use CRFs 23 and linear convolution theory to make projections of important climate parameters in response to 24 meltwater scenarios, which suggest that Antarctic meltwater will become a major driver of climate 25 change, dominating that of Greenland meltwater, as the current century proceeds.
-26
+However, as melt-rates increase to 5000 Gt yr-1, the climate response becomes non-linear.
+Due to a collapsed AMOC, the climate response is super-linear at high Greenland melt-rates.
+Instead, the climate response is sub-linear at high Antarctic melt-rates, due to the halting of the northward expansion of Antarctic sea ice by warm surface waters.
+Finally, in the linear limit, we use CRFs and linear convolution theory to make projections of important climate parameters in response to meltwater scenarios, which suggest that Antarctic meltwater will become a major driver of climate change, dominating that of Greenland meltwater, as the current century proceeds.

-SIGNIFICANCE STATEMENT: Melting of Greenland and Antarctic ice sheets is one of the 27 most uncertain potential contributors to future climate change.
-In this study, we address the 28 comparative role of Greenland and Antarctic meltwater in the climate system and explore the 29 differing mechanisms at work in each hemisphere.
-We find that the climate response is linear 30 for low melt-rates but becomes non-linear for high melt-rates.
-As the century proceeds, we 31 speculate that Antarctic meltwater will increasingly dominate that of Greenland meltwater, leading 32 to atmospheric cooling, Antarctic sea-ice expansion, and contraction and warming of Antarctic 33 Bottom Water.
+SIGNIFICANCE STATEMENT: Melting of the Greenland and Antarctic ice sheets is one of the most uncertain potential contributors to future climate change.
+In this study, we address the comparative role of Greenland and Antarctic meltwater in the climate system and explore the differing mechanisms at work in each hemisphere.
+We find that the climate response is linear for low melt-rates but becomes non-linear for high melt-rates.
+As the century proceeds, we speculate that Antarctic meltwater will increasingly dominate that of Greenland meltwater, leading to atmospheric cooling, Antarctic sea-ice expansion, and contraction and warming of the Antarctic Bottom Water.
 Greenland meltwater will instead affect smaller changes local to the North Atlantic.
-34